ioquatix/activerecord-migrations/README.md

 	DATABASE_ENV = :development

 	ActiveRecord::Base.configurations = {
-		# This must be a string or it will not be matched by ActiveRecord:
+		# This key must be a string or it will not be matched by ActiveRecord:
 		'development' => {
 			'adapter' => 'sqlite3',
 			# This key must be a string or rake tasks will fail (e.g. each_current_configuration fails):